-In the recording, you will see how formalities are completed in oral proceedings held by videoconference.
-For instance, you will learn how to:
+In the recordings, you will see how formalities are completed in oral proceedings held by videoconference via Zoom.
+For instance, you will see how:

-- check the identity of the persons involved
+- the identity of the persons involved is checked

-- facilitate participation by members of the public
+- participation by members of the public is facilitated

-Heli Pihlajamaa, Britta Kley, Nataša Doslik, Theodora Butkowskyj-Walkiw and Frédéric Bockstahl
+Heli Pihlajamaa, Doris Thums, Britta Kley, Nataša Doslik, Theodora Butkowskyj-Walkiw, Hervé Chabus and Frédéric Bockstahl

 Beth Marshall, Catherine Menes, Christoph B. Gyaja and Joachim Renken.